khaiwyon/materials/week_2/day_4/1_ajax.md

   end
   ```

+- Note that we now do not need `redirect_to` because we no longer need the page to refresh itself to reflect our newest changes.

 - The first `javascript` function `html` is to replace any `html` inside your `comments-form-container` with the content set inside the `()`

 - [<%=j %>](http://apidock.com/rails/ActionView/Helpers/JavaScriptHelper/escape_javascript) or `escape_javascript` is a rails helper method that allows you